 There are also some ‘glamping’ options – glamorous camping for those who can’t hack sleeping on the ground or in a car!

-7. It’s Easier To Drive In Iceland In June
+7. It’s Easier To Drive In Iceland In Summer

 Driving in Iceland is a great way to explore the country.
 Hiring a car and driving the ring road is probably one of the most popular things to do in Iceland and it’s so much easier in the summer.